 Storing PLO-group file 'vasp.pg1'...

-Density within window: 0.9999741659673522
+Density within window: 1.0000000000110985

 Here the gray area highlights the energy window for the PLOs.
 The total DOS of VASP (blue) coincides with the PLO DOS in the window, as we re-orthonormalized the projector functions in the given window, picking up also Oxygen weight.
-This setting is closed to the result of maximally localized Wannier functions created with wannier90 without running the actual minimization of the spread.
+This setting is closest to the result of maximally localized Wannier functions created with wannier90 without running the actual minimization of the spread.
 Note, for a proper comparison one can use the hydrogen projector in VASP by

 using the the line LOCPROJ= 2 : d : Hy